Russian drone strikes rock Ukraine capital

-Kyiv’s air defence systems have shot down 10 Russian drones, the city’s mayor says, while the United States is close to finalising plans to send its Patriot air defence system to Ukraine in a potentially pivotal move in the conflict.
+Kyiv’s air defence systems have shot down 10 Russian drones, the city’s mayor says, while the US is close to finalising plans to send its Patriot air defence system to Ukraine in a potentially pivotal move in the conflict.

 Kyiv Mayor Vitali Klitschko on Wednesday said air-defence systems shot down 10 Iranian-made Shahed drones and that there were explosions in the central Shevchenkivskyi district.